Kentico/xperience-zapier-cli/README.md

 1. In Xperience, determine when and how the Zapier trigger should be fired.
 For example, it could be within a [custom workflow action](https://docs.kentico.com/k12sp/configuring-kentico/configuring-the-environment-for-content-editors/configuring-workflows/designing-advanced-workflows/creating-custom-action-workflow-steps), a [custom marketing automation action](https://docs.kentico.com/k12sp/on-line-marketing-features/configuring-and-customizing-your-on-line-marketing-features/configuring-marketing-automation/developing-custom-marketing-automation-actions), or an [event handler](https://docs.kentico.com/k12sp/custom-development/handling-global-events)

 1. In your code, use [`HttpClient`](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httpclient?view=netcore-3.1) to send a POST request to the __Custom Webhook URL__ with a body that contains the information you need in the Zap

+## Xperience Integrations

+After installing the NuGet packages in the Xperience application, you can find a new __Zapier__ module under the __Configuration__ menu.
+Here, you can create new "webhooks" by selecting an object type and action.
+The specified Zapier Zap will be triggered when the action (e.g. "Update") is taken against an object of that type (e.g. Users).

+The import package provided by the NuGet packages also contains a custom [workflow action](https://docs.kentico.com/k12sp/configuring-kentico/configuring-the-environment-for-content-editors/configuring-workflows/designing-advanced-workflows/creating-custom-action-workflow-steps) and custom [marketing automation](https://docs.kentico.com/k12sp/on-line-marketing-features/configuring-and-customizing-your-on-line-marketing-features/configuring-marketing-automation/developing-custom-marketing-automation-actions) action to trigger Zaps.

 ## Creating a webhook